Pixel-Services/PixelDocs/flash/core-concepts/server-router.md

 ## Creating a Route

-To create a route, you need to call the `route()` method on your server's instance (in this case for simplicity, on the InternalFlashServer) and specify the base path of the route, followed by your handler class,
+To create a route, you need to call the `route()` method on your server's instance and specify the base path of the route, followed by your handler class,

 ```java{6}